gregoil/rotest/docs/configurations.rst

 Rotest behaviour can be configured in the following ways:

+* Defining variables in the Django settings module.

 * A configuration file called :file:`rotest.yml` in YAML format.

 * Environment variables.